-Accepts new and used items in good working condition including automobiles, motorcycles, bicycles, furniture, large appliances (may charge refundable deposit to ensure appliance is operational), plumbing supplies, and more.
+Accepts new and used items in good working condition including automobiles, motorcycles, bicycles, furniture, large appliances (may charge refundable deposit to ensure appliance is operational), plumbing supplies, used cooking oil, and more.

 Full or partially full cans of liquid paint should not be placed in the trash, and are not accepted by most trash haulers.

 Enamels, varnishes, shellacs, lacquers, stains, and sealers are all oil-based paints.
 Latex paints are water-based paints.

 One way to identify paint as latex or oil-based is by reading the cleanup instructions on the can.
 If water can be used for cleanup, the paint is latex paint.
 If solvents, such as paint thinner or mineral spirits must be used, the paint is oil-based.

 Paint should not be poured down the drain, dumped on the ground, or thrown in the trash.
 When poured down the drain, many of the chemicals in paint will not be destroyed by wastewater treatment or septic systems.
 The untreated chemicals may be discharged to lakes, streams, or ground water, and contaminate these waters.

 Check with local schools, churches, or performing art centers.
 They make take donations of neutral color latex paints for drama productions or graffiti removal.